rossqin/RQNet/README.md

  weights file is .pb file.
 If weights file is not given, then a random set of weighs are initialized.

-  To test a network:
+  To eval a network:

-       RQNet test  -d <path/to/data/defintions> -n <path/to/network/defintion> -w <path/to/weights>
+       RQNet eval  -d <path/to/data/defintions> -n <path/to/network/defintion> -w <path/to/weights>

   To detect objects in image: